 1. What is Dividend Declaration?

-- It must be the profits of its own company.
-Profits from the larger holding group of which the company is a member must be excluded
+- The profits refer to your company’s profits, not from a larger holding group of which your company is a member

-- It is not necessary to maintain paid-up capital to declare dividends as long as there is a guaranteed flow of net income
+- You can declare dividends as long as there is a guaranteed flow of net income

-Regarding the shareholders who receive wrongful dividends distribution, they hold no liability other than to refund the received amount.
+On the other hand, if your company shareholders receive wrongful dividend distribution, they will hold no liability other than to refund the received amount.